-Biden thanks ‘Tennessee Three’ for ‘standing up’
+Biden thanks ‘Tennessee three’ for ‘standing up’

-WASHINGTON (AP) — President Joe Biden on Monday thanked three Tennessee lawmakers for “standing up” after they faced expulsion for participating in gun control protests at their statehouse.
+Jones said “sometimes we have to do something out of the ordinary.”

+During brief public remarks as they began their meeting, Biden thanked the lawmakers who have become known as the “Tennessee three” for their advocacy.

-“You’re standing up for our kids, you’re standing up for our communities,” Biden told Rep. Justin Pearson, Rep. Justin Jones and Rep. Gloria Johnson during an Oval Office meeting.
+“You’re standing up for our kids, you’re standing up for our communities,” Biden told Jones, Rep. Justin Pearson and Rep. Gloria Johnson.

 “Nothing is guaranteed about our democracy — every generation has to fight for it,” he said.